 We recognize that donating your samples and sharing your health information can be a difficult choice, we want to make sure that you feel comfortable providing this information and wanted to address some of the frequently asked questions below.
 Your contributions to Castlebank are greatly appreciated and the Castleman disease Research team is going to great lengths to ensure that your data is kept private.
-If at any point you have questions about your participation in this research registry, you should call (215) 349-5713.
+If at any point you have questions about your participation in this research study, you should call (215) 349-5713.

 Once you have completed the interest survey, a member of the team will be in contact.